 Of course, buying a business has its risks too.
 If you don’t do your due diligence, you could end up with unhappy customers, unpaid debts, uncooperative employees, or an unsellable inventory.

-Starting a business as a parent
+Starting a business with no money as a parent

 Raising children is a full-time job, yet many parents of young children decide to become entrepreneurs.
 If working around the clock doesn’t scare you, starting a business as a parent might be the right thing for you.